Serving

 Scallions

 1. Cut Pork Spare Ribs into bite size pieces.
 I use the parts that are meat only or contain white cartilage (which will become soft enough to ear) but some bones are OK.
-Use a Chinese cleaver knife and chop through bones in a single stroke to prevent splinters.
+Use a Chinese cleaver knife driven by a soft faced malet to cut through bones.

 2. Put Pork into a pot with plenty of water and bring to a boil. for a minute.
 Pour out through a strainer and rinse pork - this is to keep the soup fairly clear.